Skip to main content

 Connect your agent to real users

-In the Console, Connect is organized in 3 sections:
+The Channels tab is organized in 3 sections:

 • Channels: publish your agent in owned and external channels (Web Bubble, External Chat, WhatsApp, and others)